Leeuwarden: Geography

 Leeuwarden is located centrally in Friesland.
 The military Leeuwarden Air Base lies northwest of the city.
 East of the city lies recreational area and nature reserve De Groene Ster.
-It contains the windmill Himriksmole, a golf course and AquaZoo Friesland.
+It contains the windmill Himriksmole, a golf course and AquaZoo Leeuwarden.

 Population centres

 On 1 January 2014 parts of the neighbouring Boarnsterhim municipality were added to Leeuwarden.
 On 1 January 2018 it was enlarged by Leeuwarderadeel and parts of former municipality of Littenseradiel.